 Grant in 2022

-Torre Space and Power Systems specializes in developing innovative electrical power generation technologies tailored for spacecraft, orbiting platforms, and planetary bases.
-Utilizing the principles of magnetohydrodynamics, the company harnesses the naturally occurring high-energy ionized plasma emitted by the sun to create a new form of energy production in space.
-This technology aims to provide essential insights and solutions for various space applications, thereby supporting both governmental and commercial endeavors in the exploration and utilization of outer space.
+Torre Space and Power Systems specializes in developing innovative electrical power generation technologies for spacecraft, orbiting platforms, and planetary bases.
+The company leverages magnetohydrodynamics, a scientific principle that harnesses the high-energy ionized plasma emitted by the sun.
+This cutting-edge approach enables efficient energy production in space, providing critical insights and solutions for various governmental and commercial space applications.
+Through its advancements, Torre aims to enhance the sustainability and functionality of space missions, supporting a new era of exploration and development beyond Earth.

 Stochastic Research Technologies